Kyoto Aquarium: History

 ORIX Facilities Corporation, a building management company within the DAIKYO Group, will provide general management services, while ORIX Aquarium Corporation will operate the aquarium.
 The amount of seawater required, which accounts for approximately 90% of the total water volume, will be provided entirely by artificial seawater produced by Taisei Corporation's high-performance filtration system, which designed and constructed the aquarium.
-The building will have three stories above ground and one story in the tower, with a total building area of 5,948.25 m2, a total floor area of 10,974.29 m2, and a maximum capacity of 5,000 people.
-The construction cost is approximately 6 billion yen (total investment not disclosed).
+The building will have three stories above ground and one story in the tower, with a total building area of 5948.25 m2, a total floor area of 10,974.29 m2, and a maximum capacity of 5,000 people.
+The construction cost is approximately (total investment not disclosed).
 The goal is to attract 2 million visitors in the first year.

+Penguin relationships

+The Kyoto Aquarium house penguins, which are generally monogamous, and staff are able to observe their relationships, noting behavior such as wing-flapping and mutual grooming as signs of affection.

+In 2018, the Kyoto Aquarium's X social media account shared an image of a penguin relationship diagram that went viral.
+The diagram contains information about five main relationships among the penguins: couples and lovers (shown with a heart symbol and red line), failed relationships (shown with broken hearts and blue line), complicated relationships (shown with a question mark with hearts and purple line), basic friendships (shown with a yellow line), and enemies (shown with a green line).
+The chart also includes personality descriptions, pictures, and names of each penguin.

+For example, from the chart it can be seen that Tera is Kyoto Aquarium’s popular female penguin, with failed relationships with six penguins’ in the 2019.
+Moreover, Tera was observed to have a relationship with Orre (who according to the map is a "control freak"), but also has romantic interests with Same and Shijyou.

+The Sumida Aquarium has created a similar penguin relationship chart for their penguins.